UN: Migrant boat capsizes off Libya, 57 thought dead

 CAIRO (AP) — A boat carrying African migrants capsized off Libya’s coast Monday, leaving at least 57 people presumed dead, a U.N. migration official said.
+It was the latest disaster in the Mediterranean Sea involving migrants seeking a better life in Europe.

 The vessel left the western coastal town of Khums on Sunday, Safa Msehli, a spokesperson for the International Organization for Migration, said.

 She said there were at least 75 migrants on board, including women and children.
+Among the 57 presumed drowned were 20 women and two children, Msehli said.

 Eighteen of the migrants were rescued and returned to shore by fishermen and Libya’s coast guard, Msehli said.